-The foundation stone will be laid in May 2019 and completion is scheduled for 2021.
+The foundation stone was laid in May 2019 and completion is scheduled for 2021.

 towards its environment."